-Even though we lived in Seoul, we often escaped for a few days or a longer period to the colorful Busan.
-Getting there from Seoul is easy, no matter how you choose to travel: plane, car, or train.
+During our stay in South Korea, we often escaped Seoul and headed for a few days or more to the vibrant Busan.
+Traveling from Seoul to Busan is not hard, no matter how you choose to go: by plane, car, or train.

 The city charmed us with its laid-back vibe, colorful neighborhoods, sandy beaches, delicious food, and plenty of activities.